BlockedTODO/BlockedTODO/services/backend/README.md

 Exposes a GraphQL API.

 # Required environment variables
-Most of these are automatically set when running with docker-compose, but all do need to be set manually on production environments
+Most of these are automatically set when running with docker compose, but all do need to be set manually on production environments

 * `DATABASE_NAME`
 * `DATABASE_USER`